2020 Ohio State Buckeyes football team: Rutgers

 The No. 3 Ohio State Buckeyes defeated the Rutgers Scarlet Knights 49–27.
 The game was featured on BTN.
 The Ohio State Buckeyes were 37.5 point favorites.

-at Maryland (Cancelled)
+At Maryland (Cancelled)

 The Ohio State at Maryland game was canceled due to a COVID-19 outbreak within the Maryland football program.
-The game will not be rescheduled.
-Instead, both teams will have a bye and will play just seven games.
+The game was not rescheduled; instead, both teams had a bye.

 No. 9 Indiana

 The No. 3 Ohio State Buckeyes defeated the No. 9 Indiana Hoosiers 42–35.
 The game was featured on Fox College Football's Big Noon Kickoff.
 The Ohio State Buckeyes were 21 point favorites.

-at Illinois (Cancelled)
+At Illinois (Cancelled)

 The No. 4 Ohio State at Illinois game was canceled due to a COVID-19 outbreak within the Ohio State football program.
-The game will not be rescheduled.
-Instead, both teams will have a bye and Illinois will play just seven games, while Ohio State will play just six games.
+The game was to be rescheduled; instead, both teams had a bye.

-at Michigan State
+At Michigan State

 The No. 4 Ohio State Buckeyes defeated the Michigan State Spartans 52–12.
 The game was featured on ESPN College Football on ABC.
 The Ohio State Buckeyes were 24 point favorites.
 Ohio State head coach Ryan Day did not coach due to COVID-19 protocols after a positive COVID-19 test.
 Instead, associate head coach Larry Johnson was acting head coach, serving as the first black head coach in Buckeye football history.